Chicks Unravel Time

 In terms of its reception – someone described it as ‘amazing’, which was very nice!
 Mostly, I’m just happy that nobody came to take my Serious Writer card away from me.
 Every time I put pen to paper, I’m convinced that’s what’s going to happen.

-Doctor Who engenders such personal reaction and emotive fandom, the same way Whedon shows tend to.
+Doctor Who engenders such personal reaction and emotive fandom.
 Why do you think that is?

 I think it’s just good writing.
 You get so invested in the characters, and it hurts when you feel like the canon storyline lets them down – I’m thinking of the wasted potential of the Amy & River relationship in Who, or Adelle Dewitt in Dollhouse, or even Lady Cora in Downton Abbey.
 I know Elizabeth McGovern has an adorable frown, but Julian Fellowes really needs to give her more to do.